Antecedent site:

 • We have now elected a reform candidate to the School Committee, in the March 2014 poll, and by a two-to-one vote.
 Such results commonly signal a mandate.

-We see here how a governance culture that attempts to suppress uncomfortable facts, though utterly corrosive if not countered, can also be set on a better course – with enough dedication.
+We see here how a governance culture that attempts to suppress uncomfortable facts, utterly corrosive if not countered, can also be set on a better course – with enough dedication.

 This is just to reiterate a few outcomes.
 Very much more became evident in addition to buses, such as a gross budget overrun in the new high school building plan, and pivotally a loss of confidence in the Administration.
 Much remains to be done.